How to save more this year than ever before

 Make sure you join our Facebook group to get more tips and join in the conversations to make and save money. *Note there are some affiliate links for products or services used by us in this post.

-Freebies can save you a lot of money.
+Freebies can save you a lot of money, as can discounts.
 Our list of birthday freebies has meals, stationery, gift vouchers, beauty treatments and more you can get.
 Many are valid for the whole week or month of your birthday so make sure you sign up.
 On top of that, some have a sign-up offer and others offer regular freebies e.g. The Pancake Parlour in my area sends an sms on hot days and you get a free drink.